T1 (SEPTA Metro): Route description

-The T1 exits the subway at the 36th Street Portal, whereas the other T branches surface at the 40th Street Portal.
+The T1 exits the subway at the 36th Street Portal, whereas the other T services surface at the 40th Street Portal.
 The T1 then runs north on 36th Street, passing the University City Science Center as it approaches Lancaster Avenue (US 30).
 At Lancaster Avenue there is a wye cutback, which at one point connected to the former Route 38 trolley to Lancaster Avenue when the T1 Line continued straight down Lancaster Avenue to Market Street, where it connected to a now-closed subway entrance at 23rd & Market Streets.

-Continuing northwest on Lancaster Avenue, the T1 crosses over 40th Street, where there is a southbound track which diverts the T1 to 40th & Filbert Streets when the trolley subway tunnel is closed.
+Continuing northwest on Lancaster Avenue, the T1 crosses over 40th Street, where there is a southbound track which diverts the T1 to 40th & Filbert Streets when the T subway tunnel is closed.
 At 41st Street there is a northbound track by which the T1 returns from 40th & Filbert Station.
-The tracks on 40th and 41st Streets continue north of Lancaster Avenue (part of the PTC Route 40 trolley line until September 9, 1956) to Girard Avenue and connect to the G trolley.
+The tracks on 40th and 41st Streets continue north of Lancaster Avenue (part of the PTC Route 40 trolley line until September 9, 1956) to Girard Avenue and connect to the G.

-Continuing northwest along Lancaster Avenue to 48th Street, the T1 intersects Girard Avenue, where trolley G trackage joins that of the T1; as Girard is offset by Lancaster Avenue, the two routes briefly share tracks before Route 15 turns left to continue up Girard Avenue.
+Continuing northwest along Lancaster Avenue to 48th Street, the T1 intersects Girard Avenue, where the G trackage joins that of the T1; as Girard is offset by Lancaster Avenue, the two routes briefly share tracks before the G turns left to continue up Girard Avenue.

 At 52nd Street the line reaches Lansdowne Avenue, where another cutback loop exists, installed in 1996 for emergency or schedule adjustments only.
 The T1 turns west on Lansdowne Avenue and at 60th Street, a pair of tracks on 60th formerly ended just short of the south side of Lansdowne Avenue.
 These tracks once belonged to SEPTA Route 46 when it was a trolley line (abandoned on August 11, 1957), and later served as pull-in/pull-out tracks for the then-Route 10 before it was moved to SEPTA's Elmwood Depot.
+The tracks can also be used when the tracks on Lansdowne and Lancaster Avenues are closed, this gives it a longer routing via 63rd Street, & Girard Avenue.
 When the then-Route 10 moved back to Callowhill Depot in the 2000s, trolleys pulled-in/pulled-out to Callowhill Depot via 63rd Street instead, using the outer end of Route 15 along with trackage which once belonged to the Route 41 trolley (abandoned on August 11, 1957, and now served by SEPTA Bus Route 31, another former subway–surface line until 1949).
 The 60th Street tracks were removed between Lancaster and Haverford Avenues in the early 2000s.
 The T1 turns north from Lansdowne onto 63rd Street, on which the line continues until it finally reaches the Malvern Loop, which has two (formerly three) tracks, sharing the off-street loop with SEPTA Bus Route 46.